TerminalMC/ChatNotify/README.md

 user to set up audio and visual notifications for when specified words or phrases appear in chat.

+Note: Some servers (e.g. Hypixel) enforce a non-vanilla color scheme for all chat messages, which overrides this mod's custom coloring.
+I'm looking into ways around that, but in any case the sound should always work fine.
 ## Features

 #### Notify by changing the message color: